ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

 has been selected it's not obvious to know that you have to click again to unselect.
 It could be great to unselect by clicking anywhere on the map.
 The controls to filter route length do not show clearly which are the default settings.
 The bar chart is not clear: is it the number of aircrafts by manufacturer used on that routes or is it the number of flights ?
 It's nearly impossible to focus on the map and on the bart chart at the same time during the animation.
+It could be good to replay the animation as well.
+The animation should show the use of aircrafts as well as it's one message.

 ## Feedback 2